 - Take into account at what time children go to school.
 Children attending primary school go to school every day till 2.15 pm.
 Youngsters attending secondary school usually go there till 3:55 pm.

-- On Thursday afternoon, all azc-residents have their own obligations.
+- On Thursday morning, all azc-residents have their own obligations.
 Therefore, they usually can’t participate in an activity after 1.00 pm till 4.00 pm on Thursdays.

 - Status holders receive language lessons.
 These take place on different days and times.